 The Fresno Art Museum offers a dynamic experience for appreciating art.
 The museum welcomes, inspires, and educates a diverse regional audience through significant exhibitions, thought-provoking programs, and meaningful interactions with artists and the creative process.

 In the late 1940s, a group of local artists formed the Fresno Art League to provide a facility to exhibit and critique each other’s work and to share their enthusiasm for art.
 The League gathered support for their organization from the community, and in 1949, the Fresno Arts Center was incorporated.
-In 1960, after years of planning, the Fresno Arts Center building in Radio Park was dedicated.
+In 1960, after years of planning, the Fresno Arts Center building in Radio Park at First Street and Clinton Avenue was dedicated.

 In 1985 the Board of Trustees changed the Center’s name to the Fresno Arts Center and Museum.
 The name was changed again to the Fresno Art Museum in 1988, following a suggestion from the American Association of Museums that was made during the re-accreditation process.
 Over the ensuing years, the Museum has continued to maintain its accreditation, most recently being reaccredited in 2016.

-The Museum’s exhibitions have included a wide range of visual arts media (painting, sculpture, graphics, photography, and fine crafts such as fiber arts, ceramics, jewelry, glass) by local as well as nationally and internationally known artists.
-While the Museum is best known for showing modern and contemporary art, exhibitions that reflect the visual arts traditions of the ethnic groups that contribute to the rich diversity of the Central Valley have been part of the exhibition schedule from the early years.
-Cultural and issue-related exhibitions in a variety of artistic media have been given increased prominence in recent years.
+While the Museum is best known for showing modern and contemporary art, exhibitions that reflect the visual arts traditions of the ethnic groups that contribute to the rich diversity of the San Joaquin Valley have also been part of the exhibition schedule from the early years.
+Cultural and issue-related exhibitions in a variety of media have been given prominence in recent years, as have solo exhibitions for local artists of merit, curated in-house by Museum staff.

 THE FRESNO ART MUSEUM BUILDING